Child Custody in BC

 Child’s Best Interests

-When custody arrangements are being disputed, the judge sometimes requests a Needs of the Child Assessment (also known as a “Section 211 Report”) to be prepared by a professional such as a social worker, counsellor, psychologist, or family justice counsellor.
+When custody arrangements are being disputed, the judge sometimes requests a Needs of the Child Assessment (also known as a “Section 211 Report”) to be prepared by a professional such as a social worker, counselor, psychologist, or family justice counsellor.
 A Section 211 Report is a report that determines and outlines the child’s specific needs, the capacity of each parent to satisfy these needs, and the child’s wishes regarding custody.

 Many factors are considered by the court when determining the child’s best interests, including: